frederic-perez/AmE-dictionary/data/dictionary.md

 __bellowed__ _v_ :two::hammer:
 __bellowing__ _n_
 __bellows__ _n_ :two::hammer: _Barber's breathing sounded like a bellows._
-__bells and whistles__ _pl n_ :three: Additional features or accessories which are nonessential but very attractive.
+__bells and whistles__ _pl n_ :four: Nonessential features or enhancements intended especially to add commercial appeal.
 __bellum__ _Post-bellum years._
 __bellwether__ _n_ :two::hammer:
 __belly flop__ _n informal_ :dart::two: (belly-flop) A dive in which the front of the body hits flat against a surface, especially of water.